Install Postman Insights Agent as a DaemonSet

 Learn more about DaemonSet security considerations.

 You can add environment variables by defining them directly or by using a ConfigMap.
-You will need to set the following two environment variables per service:

 You can use these optional environment variables: